mciwing/mciwing.github.io/docs/python-extensive/data/api.md

        endpoint.
     3. Construct the URL and send a `GET` request.
-    4. Extract the exchange rate from the response. ==Hint:== This time it is, easier to deal with the `#!python dict` and not perform a conversion to a `DataFrame`.
+    4. Extract the exchange rate from the response. ==Hint:== This time it is easier to deal with the `#!python dict` and not perform a conversion to a `DataFrame`.
     5. Convert `#!python pepe_history["priceUsd"]` to EUR.